 As World War II ended and America continued its recovery from the previous decade of depression, golf course architects in the U.S. sensed a real opportunity for a golf boom as people sought more recreational opportunities.
-Having spent most of the war years short of work and wondering if course architecture had become a lost art, these early visionaries wanted to be in position to respond to the coming demands by creating a professional organization of golf architects.
+Having spent most of the war years short of work and wondering if course architecture had become a lost art, these early visionaries wanted to be in a position to respond to the future demands by creating a professional organization of golf architects.
 The new group aspired to be the influential, collective voice in the industry, similar in makeup to the long-standing American Society of Landscape Architects.

-Spearheaded by Robert Bruce Harris and Robert Trent Jones, the first meeting of this new association, dubbed the “American Society of Golf Course Architects” (by William Langford), was held with several architects from around the nation on Feb.
+Spearheaded by Robert Bruce Harris and Robert Trent Jones, the first meeting of this new association, dubbed the “American Society of Golf Course Architects” (by William Langford), was held with several architects from around the nation Feb.
 13, 1947, at the Hotel New Yorker.

 The missions of the ASGCA are much the same today as when the original members outlined the Articles of Incorporation:

-Foster the game of golf, its growth and advancement.
+Foster the game of golf, its growth, and advancement.

-Foster professionalism of ASGCA members through education, promotion and fellowship of the world’s leading golf course architects.
+Foster professionalism of ASGCA members through education, promotion, and fellowship of the world’s leading golf course architects.

-Support design excellence by creating golf courses that are technically, strategically and aesthetically excellent while meeting the economic, environmental and other needs of golf course owners, developers and communities.
+Support design excellence by creating golf courses that are technically, strategically, and aesthetically excellent while meeting the economic, environmental, and other needs of golf course owners, developers, and communities.

 Expand the opportunities of ASGCA members to better serve their clients and the game of golf.